-- The development of static caravan accommodation will be permitted outside the Talacre, Gronant and Gwespyr area (as defined on the proposals map) where: - there would be no material harm to the landscape character and environmental quality of the surrounding area, either individually or cumulatively with other sites in the vicinity; and - the scale of the proposal together with the number, siting and layout of units, circulation roads and service buildings is appropriate to the characteristics of the site and locality; and - the scheme incorporates substantial internal and structural landscaping; and - New touring caravan sites will be permitted, in addition to the criteria in a. only where: - it is used for touring caravan purposes and any touring caravans are removed from the site for periods when not in use; and - any essential service buildings that are needed can be provided within existing buildings or appropriately sited and designed small new buildings. - The extension of existing caravan related sites will be permitted only where: - any increase in the number of pitches or units is modest; - any physical extension of the site is modest; ii. - the scheme incorporates substantial internal and external structural landscaping, demonstrates significant improvement to the environment of the site and a reduction of its impact on the surrounding landscape; - the proposal involves improved on-site facilities; - any touring caravans are removed when not in use.
-V.
+- a.
+The development of static caravan accommodation will be permitted outside the Talacre, Gronant and Gwespyr area (as defined on the proposals map) where: - i. there would be no material harm to the landscape character and environmental quality of the surrounding area, either individually or cumulatively with other sites in the vicinity; and - ii. the scale of the proposal together with the number, siting and layout of units, circulation roads and service buildings is appropriate to the characteristics of the site and locality; and - iii. the scheme incorporates substantial internal and structural landscaping; and - b.
+New touring caravan sites will be permitted, in addition to the criteria in a. only where: - i. it is used for touring caravan purposes and any touring caravans are removed from the site for periods when not in use; and - ii. any essential service buildings that are needed can be provided within existing buildings or appropriately sited and designed small new buildings. - c.
+The extension of existing caravan related sites will be permitted only where: - i. any increase in the number of pitches or units is modest; - ii. any physical extension of the site is modest; - iii. the scheme incorporates substantial internal and external structural landscaping, demonstrates significant improvement to the environment of the site and a reduction of its impact on the surrounding landscape; - iv. the proposal involves improved on-site facilities; - v. any touring caravans are removed when not in use.